 The next stages can flow from there:

-1. Working as a PA for an inspiring digital company CEO, you get into the industry, bring all of the skills that you have, create trust with someone in the industry, and learn the ropes inside the industry.
+1. Working as a PA for an inspiring digital company CEO, you get into the industry, bring all of the skills that you have, create trust with someone in the industry, and learn the ropes.

-2. Then the next step might be to build your network and trust by contributing freely to other people in that industry, as they're doing stuff while you're still in that role where you're learning.
+2. You build your network and trust by contributing freely to other people in that industry, as they're doing stuff while you're still in that role where you're learning.

-4. If your goal is to start a business, then the final step might be starting the software business.
+4. The final step might be starting the software business.

 Now that might be a six-month journey, it might be a six-year journey.
 The key is, you're: